 Matched betting is the easiest way to become a professional gambler.
 It is where I started and over the years has made me a lot of money.
 And if done correctly it is risk-free.

 Most online gambling sites offer promotions such as free bets to try and get you to sign up with them rather than their competitors.
 You can’t withdraw the free bet, but you can keep any winnings from it.
-And if you are clever you can hedge your bets and guarantee to keep most of the free bet.
+If you are clever you can hedge your bets and whatever the outcome withdraw most of the free bet.

 When you do this over all the different online bookmakers you can make a lot of money.